flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 Sometime later, a new route was proposed by new tutorials.
 This exploited the HOME Menu with a new Menuhax-style hack:

-1. **menuhax67**: The screen brightness configuration value can be overflown [@anti_piracy-menuhax67], leading to user-land control from the HOME Menu.
+1. **menuhax67**: The screen brightness configuration value can be overflown [@anti_piracy-menuhax67], leading to userland control from the HOME Menu.
 2. **nimdsphax**: An modern exploit chain combining 'ctr-httpwn', 'nimhax' and 'dsp pwn' [@anti_piracy-nimdsphax].
     1. **ctr-httpwn** by yellows8: The HTTP service used for network connections can be controlled by overriding its heap memory (using the old GPU DMA exploit) [@anti_piracy-httpwn].
     2. **nimhax** by luigoalma: Uses ctr-httpwn to escalate and take over the services that control the user file system, console configuration and application management [@anti_piracy-nimhax].